 All nonprofits are not the same.
 Healthcare organizations, like hospitals, qualify for tax-exempt status with the IRS but raise much more than your local pet shelter.
 Thanks to the more significant income nonprofits receive in the healthcare field, they can pay their nonprofit employees a higher salary.

 Employees’ salaries will also increase with their level of responsibility and the duties they acquire.
-For example, a CEO or fundraising manager oversees staff and events as part of their job.
+For example, an executive director or development director oversees staff and events as part of their job.
 Those who find success in these roles will be compensated better than others.

-Finally, you have heard that you will make more with a college degree, in some cases that is true.
-Nonprofits may only be interested in hiring employees with a Bachelors’s or Masters’s degree for higher-paid roles.
-These degrees and other levels of experience will determine an employees’ pay in the nonprofit and for-profit fields.
+Finally, you have heard that you will make more with a college degree, and in some cases that is true.
+Nonprofits may only be interested in hiring employees with a bachelor’s or master’s degree for higher-paid roles.
+These degrees and other levels of experience will determine an employee’s pay in the nonprofit and for-profit fields.

 Nonprofit salaries may vary based on the employee’s role, but an organization’s size may be more of a determining factor.
 As you learn more about the following nonprofit positions, you will see how the size of an organization can change salary ranges even when the duties and responsibilities are the same or less.

-The following jobs and salary ranges were listed on Pay Scale:
+The following jobs and salary ranges were listed on Salary.com:

 This is the first example of how size can determine a salary range.
 Nonprofits with CEOs are often larger than your average local charity.
 These organizations need someone in charge with more experience running a large organization.